BZoennchen/supercollider-book/_sources/chapters/supercollider/basics.md

 :class: warning
 [SC](https://supercollider.github.io/) will not protect you from any wrongdoing.
 It will play the sound you defined and if this sound can hurt your ears you have to be sure to protect them.
-It is good practice to use headphones which are far away from your ears if you do not know what sound to expect!
+It is good practice to use headphones that are far away from your ears if you do not know what sound to expect!
 ```

-There are hundred of different [UGens](sec-ugens).
+There are hundreds of different [UGens](sec-ugens).
 Basically, they spit out real numbers over time.
 For example ``SineOsc`` samples a sine wave.